 Comics Rule Everything Around Me

 Thus, many good rappers tend to be nerds.
 Tends to show up in rappers that are more critically acclaimed than popular, though there are exceptions.
 Trope is named for Trope Codifier Wu-Tang Clan's song C.R.E.A.M., which stands for "Cash Rules Everything Around Me."
 Subtrope of One of Us.
 Often overlaps with Black and Nerdy.
-Contrast with Heavy Mithril, the Heavy Metal equivalent.
+Compare with Heavy Mithril, the Heavy Metal equivalent.

 - As far back as the 80's, Big Daddy Kane referred to his style as "Transformin' on stage like a Decepticon."